umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 ### Branch Requirements

-There are 3 files in this homework which each should be completed by a different group member: `fetchGeoCoord.js`, `fetchCurrentTemperature.js`, and `fetchUniversities.js`.
+Of the files in this homework, 3 of them should be completed by a different group member: `fetchGeoCoord.js`, `fetchCurrentTemperature.js`, and `fetchUniversities.js`.
 The respective assigned group member is responsible for completing both functions of the respective file, and its test file with tests for all the functions in it, and they must do so on a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
 The branch should be created from the **main** branch, and its name should be as follows: `[my first name]-[file name]`.
 For example, if my name is John and my group and I have decided I will be doing the `fetchGeoCoord.js` file, I will create a branch from main called `john-fetchGeoCoord`.
 This will be demonstrated in the [Git Tutorial](#git-tutorial) section.
 So all in all, the branch should only modify 2 files: the file the group member is responsible for, and its corresponding test file. **We will check to see that each member creates their branches in this way and that they're the only member to work on that branch.
 This will be part of the manual grading for this assignment.**

 You are not required to create any other branches for the homework.
 However, creating branches for new features of a project is good practice.
 For example, it would be best practice to create branches for `universityWeather.js` and your group's working example, and then merge them into main upon their completion.